mitchharpur/openshift-console-debugging/README.md

 # Instructions
 ## 1) Read [Debugging The Openshift Console](./docs/debugging/)
-  This information will help you to understand how go debugging works in both VSCode and the terminal, and how that information is used to setup integrated debugging for the openshift console.
+  This information will help you to understand how go debugging works in both VSCode and the terminal, and how that information is used to setup integrated VSCode debugging for the openshift console.
 This information also describes the purpose of each of the scripts that are downloaded in step 2 below.
+If this information is superfulous for you, then just skip this and go to step 2.

 ## 2) Run the VSCode Debugging Setup Script
   From the console VSCode <span style="color:red">**workspace folder**</span>, paste the following into a macOS Terminal or Linux shell prompt and press return.
 Its probably a good idea to do this on a seperate branch to ensure the scripts dont get checked into the master or primary branch.